Rowing at the 2016 Summer Paralympics: Qualification

-Ninety-six athletes (48 male, 48 female) are expected to take part in this sport.
+96 athletes (48 male, 48 female) were expected to take part in this sport.

 The majority of the spots were awarded based on the results at the 2015 World Rowing Championships, held at Lac d'Aiguebelette, France from August 30 to September 6, 2015.
 Places are awarded to National Olympic Committees, not to specific athletes.
 Further berths are distributed at the final Paralympic qualification regatta in Gavirate, Italy.
 A minimum of two places were held over for the host, Brazil, one rower of each gender.
 In the event, however, Brazil qualified that minimum number via the World Championships, and the host nation places were therefore added to the Bipartite commission quota distribution.
-Russia have now been excluded from the 2016 Paralympics, and Germany and USA, as the fastest non-qualifiers in AS M1x and TA X2x respectively, will take Russia's place in those events.
+Russia was excluded from the 2016 Paralympics, and Germany and USA, as the fastest non-qualifiers in AS M1x and TA X2x respectively, took Russia's place in those events.